-There are several incorrect timber window myths that you may have heard over the years.
+There are several common incorrect timber window myths that you may have heard over the years.
 But, as long as you choose a high-quality replacement timber window, they will be a good long-term investment.
 In this article we dispel some of the most common timber window myths.

 Are wood windows energy efficient?